FrenchGithubUser/Hatt/README.md

 ### MacOS

 - From the [releases tab](https://github.com/FrenchGithubUser/Hatt/releases) (works on M1 chip).
+Not always available for the latest release as it requires apple hardware, which I don't personnally have.

-- Open a terminal where hatt-macos-amd64 is located.
+Open a terminal where hatt-macos-amd64 is located.

 ```
 chmod +x hatt-macos-amd64
 ./hatt-macos-amd64
 ```

+- Build from source

+- Install linux

 ## Build from source